 LAYLA KERANEN

-I graduated from Fox Valley Technical College in May of 2025 with a Marketing degree, and since then, I have been working on the rebranding of Layla Makes Art to tell my story and to inspire others to not give up on their own unique mind.
+I graduated from Fox Valley Technical College in May 2025 with a degree in Marketing, and since then, I’ve been rebuilding Layla Makes Art into something that reflects my story, my resilience, and my purpose.

 Community